|

 Exuma Markets.
 The cruisers have erected a Welcome to the Exumas sign.

+George can be seen walking up the dinghy dock toward shore.
 Exuma Markets also has a Wi-Fi signal available so here we see the

 George Town equivalent of an internet cafe, a picnic table and a